salihyalcin38/Embedded_Projects/STM32_Projects/STM32_FIRMWARE_UPDATER/README.md

 - Firmware Updater for STM32 Nucleo Board (Probably It won't work for STM32F4 Discovery because we need Virtual Com for update)
 - Used STM32CUDEIDE and aim to update via USB OTG.
+(I can send you all files if you can write me on my social media)
 - I used UPDATER_exe to send executable file (.bin or .hex file)